TeamFightingICE/FightingICE/DareFightingICE/AI/README.md

 ### Rules:
 ---
 One game has three rounds.
 The maximum fighting time of a round is 60s.
 After one round, the character's positions and HPs will be reset, and a new round is started.
-All games in the competition are conducted with the options "--limithp [P1HP] [P2HP]" (limit-HP mode), "--grey-bg" (grey-background), "--inverted-player 1" (invert-color mode) and "--blind-player 1/2/0" (allow access only to sound data for player 1/2/both) of DareFightingICE.
-There is one rule: the FrameData information sent to AIs will have a delay of 15 frames, but sound data and visual data have no delay.
+All games in the competition are conducted with the options "--limithp [P1HP] [P2HP]" (limit-HP mode), "--grey-bg" (grey-background), "--inverted-player 1" (invert-color mode) and "--blind-player 1/2/0" (allow access only to sound data for players 1/2/both) of DareFightingICE.
+Please note that the FrameData information sent to AIs will have a delay of 15 frames, but sound data and visual data have no delay.

-Please keep in mind that although FrameData and visual data are accessible during AI training phase, in the competition, only sound data is provided.
+Please keep in mind that although FrameData and visual data are accessible during AI training phase, in the competition, only sound data is provided to all the participating AIs.

 ### Evaluation:
 ---
-Two leagues (Standard and Speedrunning) are associated to each of the three character types as follows:
+Two leagues (Standard and Speedrunning) in this track are described as follows:
 The Standard League considers the winner of a round as the one with the HP above zero at the time its opponent's HP has reached zero.
 Both AIs will be given the initial HP of 400.
 The league for a given character type is conducted in a round-robin fashion with two games for any pair of entry AIs switching P1 and P2.
 The AI with highest number of winning rounds becomes the league winner; If necessary, remaining HPs are used for breaking ties.

-In the Speedrunning League, the league winner of a given character type is the AI with the shortest average time to beat our weakened sample MctsAi, available in the aforementioned 2018 sample AIs folder.
+In the Speedrunning League, the league winner of a given character type is the AI with the shortest average time to beat our weakened sample MctsAi (MctsAi65's jar file and its source code are available [here](https://github.com/dxcbobby/tesing-MCTSAI-DareFightingICE)).
 For each entry AI, 5 games are conducted with the entry AI being P1 and MctsAi being P2, and another set of 5 games with the entry AI being P2 and MctsAi being P1.
 Both AIs will be given the initial HP of 400.
 If MctsAi cannot be beaten in 60s, the beating time of its opponent entry AI is penalized to 70s. <br>

-On this track, only "Zen" character will be used.
+On this track, only "Zen" character, with the same [motion data](https://www.ice.ci.ritsumei.ac.jp/~ftgaic/Downloadfiles/Motion/ZEN/Motion.csv) as the motion data included in DareFightingICE will be used.

 The ranking rules are as follows:
 In each of the two leagues (in this order: Zen Standard, Zen Speedrunning), the AIs are ranked according to the number of winning rounds.
 If ties exit, their total remaining HPs will be used.
 Once the AIs are ranked in each league, league points are awarded to them according to their positions using **[the current (2010-) Formula-1 scoring system ](https://en.wikipedia.org/wiki/2010_Formula_One_season#Scoring_system)**.
 The competition winner is finally decided by the sum of league points across all two leagues.